shunxiangg/FED_EVA_website/README.md

+Here is the updated version of your README, incorporating the requested features of **account management**, **user-specified purchases**, **listing ads**, and **sell listing items**:

+---

 # MokeSell Interactive Web Application

 ## Overview
-EVA is a new online platform which lets its users buy and sell both new and second-hand goods.
-The goal of this web application is to create an engaging shopping experience, allowing users to enjoy shopping while unlocking rewards, competing for the best deals, exploring a user-friendly interface and quizzes to help users find products that suits their needs.
-This platform is aimed at enhancing online shopping with a fun, interactive experience.
+EVA is a new online platform that lets users buy and sell both new and second-hand goods.
+The goal of this web application is to create an engaging shopping experience, allowing users to enjoy shopping while unlocking rewards, competing for the best deals, exploring a user-friendly interface, and taking quizzes to help find products that suit their needs.
+This platform aims to enhance online shopping with a fun, interactive experience.

 ## Table of Contents
 - [Design Concept](#design-concept)